 13. Master meal list and journal.
 This is a fairly creative idea, if I don’t say so myself.
 When my wife and I are trying to meal plan (we plan a week at a time), we often have a hard time even remembering what’s in our wheelhouse and what we like.
 What we need is a master list of meals we’ve made and enjoyed.
 Can you see where this is going?
 Create a master meals list in Evernote, take notes on what part of the meal went well and what didn’t, and never be stuck asking, “What should we have for dinner?” again.

 14. Fitness/weight journal.
 Diet and exercise remain the number one New Year’s resolution year after year.
 And for good reason; our fair country needs a healthy dose of getting our butts off of the couch.
-Unfortunately, most people give up on their resolutions between 45 and 60 days from January 1 (that date is quickly approaching!).
+Unfortunately, most people give up on their resolutions between 45 and 60 days from January 1.
 To help motivate you, keep a daily note of your weight, what you ate, and any exercise.
 There are numerous benefits, especially to keeping an eating journal; the first of which being that in studies on the subject, people who keep a journal lose nearly twice as much weight.
 And it’s free.

 15. Write a book.
 Looking to bone up your wordsmithery by writing a book?
 Use Evernote!
 Every writer knows how the best inspiration often strikes at the most inconvenient times: in bed, on the train, while out on a run, etc. Instead of trying to remember these flashes of inspiration until you can conveniently write them down, do it instantly!
 While a pocket notebook can do the trick, you risk losing your notes.
 Also, with Evernote, you have your notes wherever you go no matter what — a definite bonus.